sixach/wp-block-spacer/README.md

 ![Sixa Spacer Block](https://ps.w.org/sixa-spacer-block/assets/banner-772x250.jpg?rev=2632168)

 Add vertical space to your page with the sixa Spacer Block.
-The block is fully responsive for widescreen, desktop, tablet, and mobile devices and allows you to hide a Spacer Block for specific devices.
+The block is fully responsive and can be hidden specifically for any device (widescreen, desktop, tablet, mobile).
 Additionally, the Spacer Block supports background colors as well as background gradients directly from your theme.

 ## Requirements